 Homemade dog toothpaste lets you control everything that goes into your fuzzy BFF’s mouth.
 DIY doggie toothpaste is quite cheap.
 You likely have most — if not all — ingredients at home already.
 (Well, you might not always keep kelp in the cupboard!)
 For reference, store-bought doggie toothpaste ranges in price from about 2 dollars a tube up to ten dollars.

-Bonus: not all dogs adore the flavor of store-bought toothpaste.
-Making DIY toothpaste at home allows you to control the flavor.
+Bonus: Not all dogs adore the flavor of store-bought toothpaste.
+Making DIY toothpaste at home allows you to control the flavor and health benefits.
 Some dogs (my own included) prefer beef bouillon over chicken.
 Maybe your poochie hates kelp but loves parsley.
 You have options — all right in your own kitchen.
 Your own personal pupper toothpaste tester will wag their tail about this.

 Our store-bought doggie toothpaste recommendations